ccleaveland/UploadToGoogleDrive/README.md

 # UploadToGoogleDrive

-Tool to upload directories and files to Google Drive of the specified user.
+Tool to upload directories and files to the Google Drive of the specified user without requiring authorization during the run or a StoredCredentials file on the local machine.

 ## Setup